 To do this in GA, go to Conversions > Multi-channel Funnels > Assisted Conversions.
 Click on a channel and look at the Click Direct Conversion Value column to see how much revenue it generated, both directly and indirectly.

-Social media marketing ROI
+Social media ROI calculators

 A top cost factor for digital brands, and especially SaaS vendors, is customer churn, as I shared in this SmartInsights post.
 By better listening to, and acting upon, feedback from your customers, you can lower this churn rate, and thus your churn-related costs.
 These cost reductions have high revenue leverage.
 According to Bain & Company research, increasing customer retention by just 5% increased profits by 25% to 95%.

-Of course, just like for you PPC, SEO, and content marketing campaigns, you need to include all costs (overhead, tools, etc.) associated with your social media campaigns to arrive at a valid total cost amount.
+Of course, just like for your PPC, SEO, and content marketing campaigns, you need to include all costs (overhead, tools, etc.) associated with your social media campaigns to arrive at a valid total cost amount.

 It’s easier on the revenue side.
 Start by estimating social network contributions to revenues.
 In GA, go to Acquisition > Social > Overview.
 Then plug these revenue and cost values into your MROI equation to get your ROI.

-Acquisition marketing ROI wrap-up
+Acquisition marketing ROI calculator wrap-up

 As much as possible, lean on analytics tools that are already part of your toolkit, such as Google Analytics.
 Set up conversion goals and tracking so you can get revenue values that reflect all of the digital touchpoints leading up that final conversion.
 For lead-generation sites, make sure your value-per-lead assumptions reflect the percentage of leads that make it down your sales funnel.